Rab Vital Windshell Review

 Our Analysis and Test Results

-We back up our bike commute findings by taking the Vital to the top of a high pass in the southern Rockies and tested it in a strong, wintry wind.
-Beyond a tight weave that keeps the air from flowing through the jacket, we also appreciated how effective the hem drawcords closed.
-The half elastic cuff is easy to slide on over another layer, and keeps the sleeves in place.
+We backed up our bike commute findings by taking the Vital to the top of a high pass in the southern Rockies and tested it in a strong, wintry wind.
+Beyond a tight weave that keeps the air from flowing through the jacket, we also appreciated how effectively the hem drawcords closed.
+The half elastic cuff is easy to slide on over another layer and keeps the sleeves in place.
 Together, these seal you off from the wind very effectively.